 Attribute Description Source/Methodology ADT Average Daily Traffic (ADT) along the roadway segment.
 ADTs were pulled in from the LRSP, Leavenworth County, KDOT, and Replica.
 Based on the facility ownership, the best ADT value was pulled.
 Replica ADTs were used to supplement locations where we didn't have KDOT, County, or LRSP data.
 Access Density The number of accesses per mile of roadway.
 The LRSPs collected this data.
 For KDOT facilities this was manually calculated based on aerial data.
 Edge Condition Rating of one through three based on edge drop off distance, foreslopes, and rollover risk Data came directly from the LRSP, edge conditions were ranked while driving the roadways.
-ASSESSMENT Data came directly from the LRSP, roadside assessment rankings were completed while driving the roadways.
+Roadside Assessment Rating of one through three based on the location of fixed objects, fixed object frequency, and clear zone distance.
+Data came directly from the LRSP, roadside assessment rankings were completed while driving the roadways.
 Roadway Width Width of the roadway in feet.
 Data came from KDOT and the LRSP.
-Shoulder Width er Width Width of the shoulder in feet.
+Shoulder Width Width of the shoulder in feet.
 Data came from KDOT and the LRSP.
 Lane Departure Crash Rate The number of lane departure crashes per million vehicle miles traveled (MVMT).
 MVMT was calculated based on ADT and segment length.
 This was calculated to include most recent ten years of available crash data.
 Presence of Rumble Strips This is the presence of edgeline or centerline rumble strips along the roadway.
 Data came from KDOT and the LRSP.
 Presence of Pavement Markings This is the presence of edgeline or centerline pavement markings along the roadway.
 Data came from KDOT and the LRSP.
-Surface Type The surface type of the roadway (paved or unpaved).
+Surface Type The surface type of the roadway (paved or uppaved).
 Data came from KDOT and the LRSP.
 Equity This is the ETC Explorer national transportation insecurity score of the census tract the roadway segment is located in.
 Data came from the ETC Explorer and was joined to roadway segments.
 Proximity to Schools Binary yes/no if there is a school within half a mile of the roadway segment.
 School data was pulled from the DASC Kansas Geoportal then joined to roadway segments.
 Proximity to Parks Binary yes/no if there is a park within half a mile of the roadway segment.
 Park data was pulled from the US Census Bureau then joined to roadway segments.